<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2186299845444317&amp;ev=PageView&amp;noscript=1">

-Menopause is a major transition in life, and often comes with a flood of advice from friends, social media, and the supplement aisle.
-You’ve probably seen probiotics recommended for everything from digestion to skin health.
-But how about menopause?
-Can probiotics actually help with hot flashes, mood changes, bone health, or vaginal dryness?
-And if you’re already on hormone replacement therapy (HRT), can probiotics work alongside it?
+You've probably seen probiotics recommended for everything from digestion to skin health.
+But can they actually help with hot flashes, mood changes, bone health, or vaginal dryness?
+And if you're already on hormone replacement therapy (HRT), can probiotics work alongside it?

 In this article, we'll break down what scientists know, how probiotics may support your health during menopause, and what practical steps you can take.
 We'll cut through all the overwhelming information out there (some of it incorrect) to give you what you most need to know, so you feel informed and supported in making your choices.